King Center on Global Development

 Doerr School of Sustainability

 Jenna Davis is the faculty advisor to the Poop Group and director of Stanford's Program on Water, Health & Development.
 Her research and teaching focuses on the interface of engineered water supply and sanitation systems and their users in developing countries.
 With a background in public health, infrastructure planning, and environmental science & engineering, Davis explores questions related to interventions that trigger household investment in water, sanitation, and hygiene improvements; the features of water and sanitation services that users value and why; the health and economic impacts of improvements in water supply and sanitation; and the keys to long-term sustainability of installed infrastructure.

-Over the past 15 years she has carried out applied research in more than a dozen developing countries, including most recently in Zambia, Bangladesh and Uganda.
-Davis and her group (the “poop group”) have extensive experience in designing and implementing primary data collection (through household surveys and environmental sampling) in resource-constrained environments across developing regions.
-She teaches undergraduate- and graduate-level courses in public health, water and sanitation planning in developing countries, and the theory and practice of sustainability.
-She is also research and teaching is focused at the interface of engineered water supply and waste management systems and their users, particularly in developing countries.
+Over the past 15 years she has carried out applied research in more than a dozen developing countries, most recently in Zambia, Bangladesh and Uganda.
+Davis and her group (the "Poop Group") have extensive experience in designing and implementing primary data collection in resource-constrained environments across developing regions.
+She teaches undergraduate and graduate level courses in public health, water, and sanitation planning in developing countries, and the theory and practice of sustainability.
+She holds an MSPH and PhD from the University of North Carolina at Chapel Hill.